 Program revisions of 18 hours or less require only notification to CHE.
-If the program revision changes the number of credit hours in a program by more than 10%, approval by the Southern Association of Colleges and Schools (SACS) is also required.
-The full approval process typically takes about six months, but if SACS approval is required, it can take up to one year to implement a program revision of 18 hours or less.
+If the program revision changes the number of credit hours in a program by more than 10%, approval by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is also required.
+The full approval process typically takes about six months, but if SACSCOC approval is required, it can take up to one year to implement a program revision of 18 hours or less.

 The approval procedures for both categories (more than 18 hours, 18 hours or less) begin with completion of the Academic Program Action (APA) form, which offers a menu of options for various types of revisions.
 Subsequent approvals are required at the department, campus/college/school, and university levels, before paperwork is forwarded to CHE by the Provost’s Office.